geoarrow/geoarrow-rs/python/docs/DEVELOP.md

 cd geoarrow-rs
 ```

-From there navigate to the `python/core` (or other package) directory and develop with `maturin` (add the `--release` flag to the final command to build in release mode):
+From there navigate to the `python/core` (or other package) directory and develop with `maturin` (add the `--release` flag to the final command to build in release mode if you're benchmarking):

 ```
 cd python/core